St. Ambrose Cathedral (Des Moines, Iowa): Architecture

 The cathedral was designed in the Romanesque Revival style that is similar to the historic churches found in southern France.
-The Bedford stone structure measures 185 by 102 ft.
+The Bedford limestone structure measures 185 by 102 ft.
 The main façade features a prominent main entrance in the center.
 It is contained in a round arch below a triangular pediment.
 Above it are four elongated round-arched windows that are separated by a pair of columns in the Corinthian order.
 The entranceway is flanked on the right by a tall bell tower, which is composed of five sections that are differentiated by a change in the stonework, and topped by a pyramid-shaped spire.
 It rises to a height of 120 ft.
-Flanking the left side of the entrance is a structure that is ⅔ the height of the larger church and is articulated by a semicircular projection that is topped by a conical roof.
+Flanking the left side of the entrance is a structure that is two-thirds the height of the larger church and is articulated by a semicircular projection that is topped by a conical roof.
 At the opposite side of the church from the entrance is a rounded apse.
 When it was first built the church had a symmetrical design to it.
 When the chapel was built that symmetry was broken.

 The interior is a large open expanse that is free of pillars, which was a hallmark of Egan's style.
 The barrel vault ceiling rises to a height of 50 ft.
 The windows in the cathedral are translucent mosaics and depict the establishment of the Catholic faith in the United States, the State of Iowa, and the Diocese of Des Moines.
 They are somewhat unique as they depart from the Biblical themes or lives of the saints that are usually depicted in Catholic churches.
 The rose window in the Chapel of Our Lady depicts the seven gifts of the Holy Spirit.
 The altar, ambo and chair in the chapel were used by Pope John Paul II during a Mass he celebrated at his historic visit to Living History Farms just outside Des Moines in 1979.